PeterWaher/IoTGateway/Waher.IoTGateway/Root/Markdown.md

 | New section  | More          | Data         |
 [Prototype table][reference_table]

-**Note:** It is not important to keep columns aligned in the markdown text.
+**Note**: It is not important to keep columns aligned in the markdown text.
 The Markdown parser makes sure the table is exported correctly.
 The only reason for maintaining columns in the markdown text aligned, is to make it more readable.

 ### Definition Lists